Yagi Antenna / Yagi-Uda Antenna

 Yagi antenna tutorial includes:

-The Yagi antenna
+Yagi antenna - the basics

 The parasitic elements of the Yagi antenna operate by re-radiating their signals in a slightly different phase to that of the driven element.
 In this way the signal is reinforced in some directions and cancelled out in others.
 It is found that the amplitude and phase of the current that is induced in the parasitic elements is dependent upon their length and the spacing between them and the dipole or driven element.